akashsaravanan007/Open_cv_python/README.md

 # Open_cv_python
-Cartoon Effect on Image using OpenCV
+Cartoon Effect on Image using OpenCV - an overview of  Cartoon Effect on Image using Machine Learning